 FRONT Conference: Gender equality in academia

 A large majority of both employees and students at the University of Oslo say that they want an equal workplace.
 But how do we work best with gender equality in academia within traditionally male-dominated subject areas?
 And what effect does the gender imbalance in academia have on the development and use of science and technology in society?
+The FRONT Project aims to explore these very timely and critically important questions.

 The book 'Gender equality in academia - from knowledge to change', written by Øystein Gullvåg Holter, Lotta Karin Snickare, Knut Liestøl, Eva Amundsdotter, Ylva Elvin-Nowak and Greta Gober, presents exciting research on gender balance in science and technology at Faculty for Mathematics and Natural Sciences at the University of Oslo.
 The work is a rich source of new knowledge on the situation in particular in Norway, where gender equality is generally assumed to have come further than in other parts of Europe and the United States.